Page contents

 Details of any impacts will be published on our website, and we may contact local people with specific advice as required.

-Advanced warning road signs will be displayed at key locations in Farnham and well as diversion routes during construction.
+Advanced warning road signs will be displayed at key locations in Farnham and well as any diversion routes during construction.

 We will also distribute regular updates to local residents and those impacted by the scheme throughout the construction.